reiokr/BookmarkerDjango/README.md

 python manage.py test
 ```

-## Contributing

-Contributions are welcome!
-Please fork the repository, create a new branch, and submit a pull request with your changes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.